Our top 6 tips for a successful purchase

 4. Leverage every opportunity to find the right property

 Don’t just wait for the property to turn up.
 Get yourself known to agents at open houses and register to be on some hot buyer lists.
-Subscribe to Find out First email alerts for new properties and off market opportunities as well as following Agent’s social media pages.
+Subscribe to Find out First alerts, ‘like’ agent’s Facebook pages and subscribe to all the portal alerts.

 5. Don’t hold back those feelings